Peer-reviewed Journal Articles

 Peer-reviewed Book Chapters

-(2017) “Above, Below, and Behind the Camera: the Perspective of Animals.”
-In Ego to Eco – Imagining Ecocentrism in Literature, Film and Philosophy.
-Edited by Tina Pusse and Sabine Mueller.
-Amsterdam; New York: Brill/Rodopi Press (in press).
+(2018) “Above, Below, and Behind the Camera: the Perspective of Animals.”
+In From Ego to Eco.
+Mapping Shifts from Anthropocentrism to Ecocentrism.
+Edited by Tina-Karen Pusse and Sabine Müller.
+Amsterdam; New York: Brill Press (in press).

 Group-authored Peer-reviewed Journal Articles